 UPDATE & EMAIL YOUR RESUME

 Update your resume to reflect your new training credentials.
 If you don’t have a yoga resume, make one.
 Keep it focussed on wellness and yoga.
 There are many resume tools out there for free that will help but check out my pro tip on a few must-haves below.
+You should also check out my recent blog post, “How to: Building a Yoga Teacher Resume” for more in-depth help on your resume.

 Once you’ve updated your resume with a significant status jump, say you became a 500 RYT from a 200 or you became an E-RYT from an RYT, it’s a good idea to send your updated resume to your current studio manager.
 If you’ve applied for a job in the past, send it again focussed on the status change asking for openings or sub opportunities.
 Once employers see that you’re invested in your yoga journey, you become more noticeable.
 In some cases, you might get a raise for leveling up on your training.